-Cisco can be considered the leader in the Network industry, and one primary reason for this position is the robust switches they are producing, this robustness can be returned to many reasons, not only due to the fact that their switches are so reliable and –unlike some other vendors- perform as they are mentioned in their datasheets, but also to the versatile portfolio they do offer, which ensures that customers and end users, whether they are an Internet Service Provider ISP, a big enterprise, or even a Small office Home office SoHo users, are getting exactly what they need.
+This Cisco 2960 vs 3560 Catalyst guide compares two of the best series from the industry leader, Cisco.
+Cisco can be considered the leader in the Network industry.
+One primary reason for this position is the robust switches they are producing.
+This robustness can be returned to many reasons, not only due to the fact that their switches are so reliable and –unlike some other vendors- perform as they are mentioned in their datasheets, but also to the versatile portfolio they do offer.
+This ensures that customers and end users, whether they are an Internet Service Provider ISP, a big enterprise, or even a Small office Home office SoHo users, are getting exactly what they need.

 Cisco Catalyst 3560-CX and Cisco Catalyst 2960-CX switches are designed for scenarios where a low density of downlink ports are needed.
 With wide options of PoE, PoE+, uplink ports speeds, and feature sets. based on the predecessor models, the Cisco Catalyst 3560-CG and the Cisco Catalyst 2960-CG, which were very successful switches, the new 3560-CX and 2960-CX switches do offer much more fancy features:

 - Support Cisco Digital Network Architecture DNA, which allows the customer to build value on the network, so he can streamline operations and facilitate IT and business innovation.

 - Enhanced uplink speed options, including 10 Gigabit Ethernet connectivity over SFP+ uplinks, which allows those switches to be used in an environment where a high throughput is required.